Chapter 4 BWV 7 Christ unser Herr zum Jordan kam

 Alto aria crom C 7.
 Tenor aria from C 2

 And does this not throw a little more light on Bach's intentions when he had written, some years earlier, of his ambition to provide a body of 'well regulated church music?'
-And, we might ask, ‘well regulated’ for whom?
-If members of the congregation missed the subtlety of the allusions it would surely not have escaped God’s notice!
+And, we might ask, ′well regulated′ for whom?
+Members of the congregation may have missed the subtlety of the allusions but they would surely not have escaped God′s notice!

 Bach's point, as ever, is finely nuanced.
 The alto aria lacks the expected instrumental opening, although in every other respect it is a ritornello movement.
 The reused theme does not come at the beginning; rather, it creeps up on us, on strings and oboes, from bar 4.
 Furthermore, it is articulated by the strings rather than the voice.